ghandic/advice/README.md

 # Project ideas for aspiring developers

 This repository hosts a heap of ideas and links to resources for aspiring developers to go through.
 Most people learn from either doing something themselves or by watching others, thats why building a personal project that you have an interest in is a great way to learn.
 By learning to build the project you will pick up new skills along the way.

 ## Hints and tips

-- Think about the user experiance of the project and who it is aimed at.
+- Think about the user experience of the project and who it is aimed at.
 - Consider adding logging to your project to help with debugging.
 - Manage your own environment by using tools such as **virtualenv**, **Docker**, **VM's**.
 - Save yourself the headache of losing work by version controlling your code with **git**.
-- Make it easy for your future self and others by documenting your code and projects detailing how to run it, the features it does/doesnt have and areas for improvement.
+- Make it easy for your future self and others by documenting your code and projects detailing how to run it, the features it does/doesn't have and areas for improvement.
 - If you have peers/friends that are also developers then ask them to do a code review.
-- Follow a style guide such as [google's style guide for Python](http://google.github.io/styleguide/pyguide.html) and use tools that help you inforce it such as [Black](https://black.readthedocs.io/en/stable/) for Python and a good IDE such as [VS Code](https://code.visualstudio.com/).
+- Follow a style guide such as [google's style guide for Python](http://google.github.io/styleguide/pyguide.html) and use tools that help you enforce it such as [Black](https://black.readthedocs.io/en/stable/) for Python and a good IDE such as [VS Code](https://code.visualstudio.com/).
 - Get into the habit of building testable code and make unit tests as part of your project.
 - Share your projects on GitHub!
-This will help you with future job oppurtunities and acts as free storage.
+This will help you with future job opportunities and acts as free storage.

 ## Ideas